DoD-Platform-One/bigbang/docs/developer/development-environment.md

           and select SOCKS v5
       1. Select ```Proxy DNS when using SOCKS v5```

+7. To be able to test SSO between BigBang Package apps and your own Keycloak instance deployed in the same cluster you will need to take some extra steps.
+For SSO OIDC to work the app pod from within the cluster must be able to reach ```keycloak.bigbang.dev```.
+When using a development k3d environment with the development TLS cert the public DNS for ```keycloak.bigbang.dev``` points to localhost IP 127.0.0.1.
+This means that from within pod containers your Keycloak deployment can't be found.
+Therefore the SSO will fail.
+The development hack to fix this is situation is to edit the cluster coredns configmap and add a NodeHosts entry for Keycloak.
+    - Edit the coredns configmap

+      ```
+      kubectl edit configmap/coredns -n kube-system
+      ```
+    - add NodeHosts entry for Keycloak using using the passthrough-ingressgateway service EXTERNAL-IP
+      ```
+      data:
+        NodeHosts: |
+          172.18.0.2 k3d-k3s-default-server-0
+          172.18.0.3 k3d-k3s-default-agent-0
+          172.18.0.4 k3d-k3s-default-agent-1
+          172.18.0.5 k3d-k3s-default-agent-2
+          172.18.1.242 keycloak.bigbang.dev
+      ```
+    - Restart the coredns pod so it can pick up the new config
+      ```
+      kubectl rollout restart deployment coredns -n kube-system
+      ```
+    - You might also need to restart the Package app pods before they can detect the new coredns config
+    - Deploy Keycloak using the example dev config values ```docs/developer/example_configs/keycloak-dev-values.yaml```

 ### Amazon Linux 2

 Here are the configuration steps if you want to use a Fedora based instance.
 All other steps are similar to Ubuntu.